-any changes in the breadth of our research and development programs;
+- any changes in the breadth of our research and development programs; - the results of research and development, preclinical testing and clinical trials conducted by us or our future collaborative partners or licensees, if any;

-- the results of research and development, preclinical testing and clinical trials conducted by us or our future collaborative partners or licensees, if any; - the acquisition or licensing of businesses, technologies or compounds, if any; - our ability to maintain and establish new corporate relationships and research collaborations; - competing technological and market developments; - the amount of revenues generated from our business activities, if any; - the time and costs involved in filing, prosecuting, defending and enforcing patent and intellectual property claims; - the receipt of contingent licensing or milestone fees or royalties on product sales from our current or future collaborative and license arrangements, if established; and - the timing of regulatory approvals, if any.
+- the acquisition of technologies, if any; - our ability to maintain and establish new corporate relationships and research collaborations; - competing technological and market developments; - the amount of revenues generated from our business activities, if any; - the time and costs involved in filing, prosecuting, defending and enforcing patent and intellectual property claims; - the receipt of contingent licensing or milestone fees or royalties on product sales from our current or future collaborative and license arrangements, if established; and - the timing of regulatory approvals, if any.

 If we require additional capital at a time when investment in companies such as ours, or in the marketplace generally, is limited due to the then prevailing market or other conditions, we may have to scale back our operations, eliminate one or more of our research or development programs, or attempt to obtain funds by entering into an agreement with a collaborative partner that would result in terms that are not favorable to us or relinquishing our rights in certain of our proprietary technologies or drug candidates.
+For example, we recently decided not to advance compounds from our c-MET and IDO programs into Phase I clinical trials until additional funding is obtained.
 If we are unable to raise funds at the time that we desire or at any time thereafter on acceptable terms, we may not be able to continue to develop our potential drug products.
-The sale of equity or additional convertible debt securities in the future would be dilutive to our stockholders, and debt financing arrangements may require us to pledge certain assets or enter into covenants that could restrict our operations or our ability to incur further indebtedness.
+The sale of equity or additional convertible debt securities in the future may be dilutive to our stockholders, and debt financing arrangements may require us to pledge certain assets or enter into covenants that could restrict our operations or our ability to incur further indebtedness.